houstonpearse/rubiks-cube/README.md

 ## Headless cube state

 If you don't need rendering you can drive the cube state directly with `RubiksCubeState`.
-It tracks the cube using the same parser as the web component and returns Kociemba state strings.
+It tracks the cube using the same parser as the web component and exposes both raw sticker state and Kociemba string helpers.

 ```js
 import { RubiksCubeState } from '@houstonp/rubiks-cube/state';